pharo-open-documentation/pharo-wiki/Baselines.md

 #### Atomic loading

 This load type will force Metacello to load the full project in an atomic load.
 This is useful when a project has cyclic dependencies that cannot be cut.
-For example it's useful to load Pharo Kernel and Collections since they depends on each other.
+For example it's useful to load Pharo's Kernel and Collections since they depends on each other.

 To define the loading type as atomic you need to override the method #project: